16 Perfect Baby Shower Gifts Not On Her Registry

-Do you remember the first time you walked into the big box baby store?
-As you park the car, you feel twinkles of excitement in your eyes and butterflies in your stomach about the new baby on its way to changing your life forever.
-You walk (or waddle?) through the giant automatic doors and… shock, overwhelm, confusion.
+Do you remember the first time you walked into the big box baby store as a soon-to-be mom?
+As you parked the car, you felt twinkles of excitement in your eyes and butterflies in your stomach about the new baby on its way to changing your life forever.
+You walked (or waddled?) through the giant automatic doors and… shock, overwhelm, confusion.

 Are you kidding me?!

-As the mother of two young boys who’s not far removed from my first crazy visit to the massive baby big box store and even closer to the second, more seasoned round of visits before my second son was born, let me share with you 15 items (at varying price points) perfect for an expecting mom that aren’t on her registry.
+As the mother of two young boys, I’m not far removed from my first crazy visit to the massive baby big box store.
+I’m even closer to the second, more seasoned round of visits before my second son was born.
+With that, let me share with you more than a dozen items (at varying price points) perfect for an expecting mom that aren’t on her registry.

 While these bags are pricey, the company has an outlet sale periodically.
 I haven’t yet gathered if it’s at the same time each year.
 I receive an email informing me of the flash Outlet Sale.
 I can only suggest you sign up for their emails, wait for the flash sale and then pounce.
 But when you get the email, pounce fast!
-These rock.
+These rock and they fly off the shelves.

 Saranoni Blanket ~ Unless you own this blanket, you’ve yet to feel the softest blanket ever.
 We have some really soft blankets but nothing beats these ones.
 The boys each have one, and I occasionally steal it to curl up with a book on the couch.
 I really ought to just buy one for myself.
 My favorite is the Lush Swirl model.